 High School Programming Contest

-Solutions to the contest problems will require numerical calculations, simple string manipulation, and logical decisions.
+Solutions to the contest problems will require numerical calculations, simple string manipulation and logical decisions.
 The main difference between the two divisions will be in the complexity of the programming logic required to solve the problems.
 For example, more use of nested loops will be required to solve some advanced division problems.
-Also, doubly dimensioned arrays may be needed to solve advanced problems, whereas singly dimensioned arrays should be sufficient to solve the beginning problems.
+Also, double-dimensioned arrays may be needed to solve advanced problems, whereas single-dimensioned arrays should be sufficient to solve the beginning problems.

-If you have any questions please contact Kelly Beikmann at firstname.lastname@example.org.
+If you have any questions, please contact David Invergo at firstname.lastname@example.org.